seandinwiddie/flexnet-jsx-docs/starter-project-website/README.md

-# CryptoVersus.io Website
+# Lorem Ipsum Website

-A modern enterprise website built with the FlexNet JSX framework, showcasing CryptoVersus.io's enterprise decentralized infrastructure services.
+A modern enterprise website built with the FlexNet JSX framework, featuring Lorem Ipsum placeholder content throughout all pages and sections.

 ## Overview